 Ramform Titan has 24 streamer reels, 16 abreast with a further 8 in a second row.
 The back deck layout is augmented by six independent source array handling booms.
 Together these enable faster deployment and recovery, with increased flexibility and safety, which make it possible to fully utilize the operational weather window.
 Steerable sources and streamers, combined with automated gear-handling systems increase flexibility and efficiency.
+This is an ideal platform for ultra high-density 3D acquisition, and reliable, compatible 4D projects.

 This vessel is designed to take full advantage of our GeoStreamer technology.
+In normal operating mode, Ramform Titan is equipped with 16 streamers, though she is capable of towing 24 streamers if required.

 |Owner: PGS||Maritime operator: PGS|